lealre/excel-schema-validator/README.md

 ![](pics/app-diagram.PNG)

-This project uses the following contract to validate the inputted data:
+The contract schema that this specific project aims to validate is as follows:

 | Column   | Data Type                                 |
 |----------|-------------------------------------------|